Best Winter Hiking Boots of 2025

 Insulated hiking boots are a key piece of equipment for winter hiking.
 They protect feet from cold temperatures, provide a barrier against moisture, and connect us to our trail crampons and snowshoes.
 They give us traction as we traverse snow and ice.
 They need to be comfortable for those long winter days to get us safely back to the trailhead.

-We’ve done long-term testing with these four pairs of winter hiking boots.
-They’ve been worn extensively throughout the Northeast, most often in knee-to-waist-deep snow in the New Hampshire White Mountains and the New York Adirondack Mountains.
-They were tested in winter and shoulder seasons, in temperatures as low as -20°F actual and -50°F windchill, including on the top of Mountain Washington in 75 mph winds.
-We’re also in the midst of testing another seven 200g and three 400g insulated hiking boots this winter and will provide an update soon.
+We’ve tested 10 pairs of winter hiking boots—eight pairs of 200g boots and two pairs of 400g boots.
+We’ve worn them extensively throughout the Northeast, most often in knee-to-waist-deep snow in the New Hampshire White Mountains and the New York Adirondack Mountains.
+They were tested in winter and shoulder seasons, in temperatures as low as -20°F actual and -50°F windchill, including at the summit of Katahdin and on top of Mt.
+Washington in 75 mph winds.
+Other Treeline testers spent a season in the Pacific Northwest testing winter boots while hiking and on snowshoe trips.

 We create reader-supported, mission-driven objective gear reviews that are independently selected by our editors.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission — without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.